Easter 3, Year C, May 5, 2019

 May the words of my mouth and the meditations of my heart be acceptable in your sight, O Lord.

-Grace to you and peace from God our Father and the Lord Jesus Christ.
+Grace and peace to you from God our Father, and the Lord Jesus Christ.

 I have had music going through my brain all week.
 And it’s all the fault of our Revelation reading.
 First there’s the Handel: Worthy is the Lamb that was slain, and hath redeemed us to God by his blood, to receive power, and riches, and wisdom, and strength, and honour, and glory, and blessing.
 Blessing and honour, glory and power, be unto Him that sitteth upon the throne, and unto the Lamb.
 Then is the Hymn of Praise from setting ten: Come, let us join our cheerful songs with angels round the throne; ten thousand thousand are their tongues, but all their joys are one.
 But then again, the Hymn of Praise in most liturgies quote this passage: Blessing and honor and glory and might be to God and the Lamb forever.
 Amen.
 Not to mention the hymns and songs.
 Did you know that Revelation is one of the most popular books of Scripture for Christian songwriters to draw on?
 The only books that are used in more hymns are the Gospels and the Psalms.
 In the ELW, there are 91 hymns that quote or reference the book of Revelation.
 And this passage is one of the more popular.